-Wo ould the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact 2.
-Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects?
-W х 3.
-Require or result in the construction of new stormwater drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? х 4.
-Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? x 5.
+Wo uld the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact 1.
+Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? impuot moorporated impaot X 2.
+Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? х 3.
+Require or result in the construction of new stormwater drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? x 4.
+Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? х 5.
 Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? х 6.
 Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? х 7.
-Comply with federal, state, and local statutes and regulations related to solid waste? Х
+Comply with federal, state, and local statutes and regulations related to solid waste? Х resulting in the disturbance of more than one acre requires a NPDES Permit; this project is under an acre, so no NPDES permit is required.
+Construction projects are also required to prepare a SWPPP.
+In addition, the proposed project would be required to submit an SUSMP to mitigate urban stormwater runoff.
+Prior to the issuance of building permits, the project applicant would be required to satisfy the requirements related to the payment of fees and/or the provisions of adequate wastewater facilities.
+The proposed project would comply with the RWCQB-established waste discharge prohibitions and water quality objectives, which will be incorporated into the proposed project as a project design feature.
+Therefore, no impacts would occur.